agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 - **Ops database**: Account, restriction, human reasoning.

 And a lot more.
-From these we can find out a lot about an account and the Tweets they send, who they send to, who those people react, and possibly how login events tie different accounts together.
+From these we can find out a lot about an account and the Tweets they send, who they send to, who those people react to, and possibly how login events tie different accounts together.

 ### Labels and Features